you-zhou/notes/dev.md

 ## project publication
 Depending on the project, your documentation might include some or all of the following components:
 * An **introduction** should show a very short overview of what can be done with the product, using one or two extremely simplified use cases.
 This is the thirty-second pitch for your project.
-• A **tutorial** should show some primary use cases in more detail.
+* A **tutorial** should show some primary use cases in more detail.
 The reader will follow a step-by-step procedure to set-up a working prototype.
-• An API reference is typically generated from the code (see docstrings).
+* An **API reference** is typically generated from the code (see docstrings).
 It will list all publicly available interfaces, parameters, and return values.
+* **Developer documentation** is intended for potential ontributors.
+This can include code convention and general design strategy of the project.

 # Django
 ## how to start a django project properly with cookiecutter